paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-115-agricultural-commodity-policy-and-programs.md

   (E) minimize discrepancies in marketing loan benefits across State boundaries and across county boundaries.

-**(b) Repayment rates for upland cotton, long grain rice, and medium grain rice** The Secretary shall permit producers to repay a marketing assistance loan under [section 9031 of this title](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9031) for upland cotton, long grain rice, and medium grain rice at a rate that is the lesser of—
+**(b) Repayment rates for upland cotton, long grain rice, and medium grain rice**

+(1) **In general** — The Secretary shall permit producers to repay a marketing assistance loan under [section 9031 of this title](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9031) for upland cotton, long grain rice, and medium grain rice at a rate that is the lesser of—

+  (A) the loan rate established for the commodity under [section 9032 of this title](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9032), plus interest (determined in accordance with [section 7283 of this title](./chapter-100-agricultural-market-transition.md#section-7283)); or

+  (B)

+    (i) in the case of long grain rice and medium grain rice, the prevailing world market price for the commodity, as determined and adjusted by the Secretary in accordance with this section; or

+    (ii) in the case of upland cotton, the prevailing world market price for the commodity, as determined and adjusted by the Secretary in accordance with this section.

+(2) **Refund for upland cotton** — In the case of a repayment for a marketing assistance loan for upland cotton at a rate described in paragraph (1)(B)(ii), the Secretary shall provide to the producer a refund (if any) in an amount equal to the difference between the lowest prevailing world market price, as determined and adjusted by the Secretary in accordance with this section, during the 30-day period following the date on which the producer repays the marketing assistance loan and the repayment rate.

+**(c) Repayment rates for extra long staple cotton** Repayment of a marketing assistance loan for extra long staple cotton shall be at a rate that is the lesser of—

-(1) the loan rate established for the commodity under [section 9032 of this title](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9032), plus interest (determined in accordance with [section 7283 of this title](./chapter-100-agricultural-market-transition.md#section-7283)); or
+(1) the loan rate established for the commodity under [section 9032 of this title](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9032), plus interest (determined in accordance with [section 7283 of this title](./chapter-100-agricultural-market-transition.md#section-7283)); and

 (2) the prevailing world market price for the commodity, as determined and adjusted by the Secretary in accordance with this section.

-**(c) Repayment rates for extra long staple cotton** Repayment of a marketing assistance loan for extra long staple cotton shall be at the loan rate established for the commodity under [section 9032 of this title](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9032), plus interest (determined in accordance with [section 7283 of this title](./chapter-100-agricultural-market-transition.md#section-7283)).

-**(d) Prevailing world market price** For purposes of this section and [section 9037 of this title](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9037), the Secretary shall prescribe by regulation—
+**(d) Prevailing world market price**

+(1) **In general** — For purposes of this section and [section 9037 of this title](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9037), the Secretary shall prescribe by regulation—

-(1) a formula to determine the prevailing world market price for each of upland cotton, long grain rice, and medium grain rice; and
+  (A) a formula to determine the prevailing world market price for each of upland cotton, long grain rice, medium grain rice, and extra long staple cotton; and

-(2) a mechanism by which the Secretary shall announce periodically those prevailing world market prices.
+  (B) a mechanism by which the Secretary shall announce periodically those prevailing world market prices.

+(2) **Upland cotton** — In the case of upland cotton, for any period when price quotations for Middling (M) 13⁄32-inch cotton are available, the formula under paragraph (1)(A) shall be based on the average of the 3 lowest-priced growths that are quoted.

-**(e) Adjustment of prevailing world market price for upland cotton, long grain rice, and medium grain rice**
+**(e) Adjustment of prevailing world market price for upland cotton, extra long staple cotton, long grain rice, and medium grain rice**

 (1) **Rice** — The prevailing world market price for long grain rice and medium grain rice determined under subsection (d) shall be adjusted to United States quality and location.

-(2) **Cotton** — The prevailing world market price for upland cotton determined under subsection (d)—
+(2) **Upland cotton** — The prevailing world market price for upland cotton determined under subsection (d)—

   (A) shall be adjusted to United States quality and location, with the adjustment to include—